yugr/rust-slides/talk.md

   * can not be efficiently fixed (e.g. fast math)
 - It's possible to write 100% equivalent Rust/C++ code;
   but Rust generally makes saner defaults in idiomatic code

+Caveat for whoever watches this in future: contents may easily get outdated